-Are you an analytical, innovative, and solution-oriented person interested in working in the ever-changing world of technology?
+Are you an analytical, innovative, and solution-oriented person interested in working with technology?
 If so, a career as a UX Designer might be for you.

 UX Designers perform market research to understand the customer's needs and create meaningful digital experiences for the products and services of a business.

 You don't need formal education and training to be a UX Designer in Australia.
 However, completing UX design VET/degree courses can help you develop basic knowledge and skills to work confidently in a UX designer role.

 Here's a simple guide to help you understand the UX Designer role.
 Explore what UX design is, their salary, available careers, average pay, job opportunities, and actionable steps that outline what you need to become one.

 1. What Is UX Design?

 The term "User Experience" implies the interaction of a person with a product or service, such as mobile apps, websites, gaming software, etc.